idkmq/CTE-For-Monkeys/WIP/proxy-nginx-tcpbs.md

     ```bash
     sudo nc -lnvp
     ```
-9.  tada you have a beacon shelly, fuck you.
+9.  tada you have a beacon shelley, fuck you.